Fiona Ritchie: Return to Scotland

 Ritchie re-settled in Scotland.
 She has visited and raised funds for NPR member stations and hosted Wolf Trap National Park for the Performing Arts to Chicago's Grant Park.

 In the UK, Fiona Ritchie has presented programs for BBC Radio Scotland and BBC Radio 2, launching the Radio Scotland world music series "Celtic Connections" in 1993.
 She has produced and presented live concert performances and broadcasts, including a musical event for Prince Charles in 2001 at Holyrood Palace in Edinburgh, and she has acted on the Scottish advisory committee for the British Council.

-In 2006, Ritchie launched Thistlepod, a free podcast from NPR.Her partnership with NPR Music gave rise to ThistleRadio in 2012, a 24/7 web-based Celtic music channel, later hosted by SomaFM internet radio.
+In 2006, Ritchie launched Thistlepod, a free podcast from NPR.
+Her partnership with NPR Music gave rise to ThistleRadio in 2012, a 24/7 web-based Celtic music channel, later hosted by SomaFM internet radio.

-In 2014 her book, Wayfaring Strangers: The Musical Voyage from Scotland and Ulster to Appalachia, her book was published by UNC Press.
+In 2014 her book, Wayfaring Strangers: The Musical Voyage from Scotland and Ulster to Appalachia was published by UNC Press.
 The book was co-authored by Doug Orr with a foreword by Dolly Parton.

 The Thistle and Shamrock ended in September 2024.